Kick off the new tax year with 50% off our Ltd company accountancy packages!

-Whether you decide to operate your business as a sole trader or limited company, you’ll have to come up with a name for your fledgling enterprise.
-Although it may seem like a trivial decision, for many businesses just starting out it can take days, even weeks, to come up with a company name they’re happy with.
+Whether you decide to operate your business as a sole trader or limited company, you’ll have to come up with a name for your fledgeling enterprise.
+Although it may seem like a trivial decision, for many businesses just starting out it can take days, even weeks, to come up with a business name they’re happy with.

 Some companies suffix their name with “Limited”, others use “Ltd.”.
 You may be wondering what the difference is.
 The simple answer is that there is no difference.
 It is purely an aesthetic decision, and has absolutely zero impact on the way you run your company.